 After diagnosing a herniated disc, most doctors begin treatment for the condition with conservative methods.
 This may include one or more of the following:

 - Periods of intermittent rest

-Some patients may choose to take an alternative, holistic approach to their treatment.
+Some patients may choose to take an alternative holistic approach to their treatment.
 Popular alternative therapies include acupuncture, chiropractic manipulation, the use of herbs and dietary supplements, deep tissue massage, restorative yoga and Pilates.
-It is important to note that you should always consult your physician before beginning any drug or exercise program.
+It is important to note that you should always consult your doctor before beginning any drug or exercise program.